Jacob van Liesvelt

 Jacob van Liesvelt or Jacob van Liesveldt (Antwerp, c.
 1489, – Antwerp, 28 November 1545), was a Flemish printer, publisher and bookseller.
-His printing press put out publications in a wide range of genres, including poetry by Anna Bijns, Roman Catholic literature, such as an anti-heresy decree, and publications that conflicted with Catholic teachings.
-He published the first complete Dutch translation of the Bible in 1526.
-It was largely based on Martin Luther's translation.
+His printing press put out publications in a wide range of genres, including poetry by Anna Bijns, Roman Catholic literature such as an anti-heresy decree, and publications that conflicted with Catholic teachings.
+He published the first complete Dutch translation of the Bible in 1526, largely based on Martin Luther's translation.
 He was eventually executed for publishing unauthorised versions of the Bible.

 Life

 Jacob van Liesvelt was born around 1489 in Antwerp as the son of the printer Adriaen van Liesvelt.
 He followed in his father's footsteps and started on his own as a printer and bookseller in 1513.
 He was registered as a master printer in the Guild of Saint Luke of Antwerp in 1536.
 His printing business was located originally at the Lombaerdeveste.
-Later he moved his business to the building called 'In the Schilt of Artoys' on the Cammerpoortbrugghe where he operated from 1523 to 1544.
+Later he moved his business to the building called 'In the Schilt of Artoys' on the Cammerpoortbrugghe, where he operated from 1523 to 1544.

 Liesvelt collaborated on many of his publications with other printers such as Claes de Grave, Symon Cock, Hendrick Peetersen van Middelburch, and Marc Martens.
 In 1526, he printed the first Bible in Dutch.
 As he relied for this publication on the German translation of the New Testament made by Martin Luther he got into trouble with the authorities for engaging in 'heretical behavior'.
 In 1528, Liesvelt was the editor and printer of the Flemish poet Anna Bijns' first published work, Dit is een schoon ende suverlick boecxken inhoudende veel scoone constige refereinen.
-This was an important publication in Dutch-language literature and established Anna Bijns' reputation as a leading poet of her generation.
+This was an important publication in Dutch-language literature, and established Anna Bijns' reputation as a leading poet of her generation.